Mentoring, Advocacy and Peer Support (MAPS)

 - Suspension Waiver Program - For high-potential students who have previously been suspended due to low grades.

 - Academic Resource Coaches - Peer coaches available to provide academic support to students by introducing them to a variety of strategies and tools to boost their college success.

 - Inclusivity, Diversity, Equity, Advocacy and Success (IDEAS) Coordinator - Assists in the development of an inclusive campus culture by fostering student success opportunities for underrepresented populations, including:

-- LGBTQIA Support - Facilitating communication with the LGBTQIA community at UCM, providing education, mentoring, advocacy and support.
+- LGBTQIA Support - Facilitating communication with the LGBTQIA community at UCM, providing education, mentoring, advocacy and resources.

-- Community Liaison - Connects off-campus students to resources, opportunities and support; helps to build connections between campus and the Warrensburg community.
+- Community Outreach - Connecting off-campus students to resources, opportunities and support; helping build connections between campus and the Warrensburg community, including: